maicher/maicher.github.io/_posts/2016-08-03-how-to-design-a-solid-database-for-rails-application.md

 ### Introduction

-Some time ago, I've created a Ruby on Rails application, which purpose was to present data (electric and gas meter readings) by charts and tables.
-The application was acquiring that data from FTP.

-You can read more about that app [here](/freelance-ruby-or-rails-application-development).
+From my perspective a poorly designed database can cause a lot of pain when data starts loosing it's integrity on production.
+I've seen, that sometimes Rails developers jump into generating ActiveRecord models (using `rails generate model ...`) without really paying attention how the resulting database will look like.

-In this article I'd like to describe my thought process behind designing a piece of database for that application.
+In this article I'd like to show an opposite approach, by describing my thought process behind designing a piece of database for one application I've build lastly.
-The part of database, that I want to show is simple, only 3 tables.
-My goal is to point out some implementation details, thanks to which I'm 100% sure to say, that __application, based on that database design will never loose it's [data integrity](https://en.wikipedia.org/wiki/Data_integrity)__.
+My goal is to point out some details, thanks to which I'm 100% sure to say, that __application, based on that database design will never loose it's [data integrity](https://en.wikipedia.org/wiki/Data_integrity)__.
 I invite you to read!

 ### Analyze data

+The purpose of [the application](/freelance-ruby-or-rails-application-development) was to present data (electric and gas meter readings) by charts and tables.

-Data, that were stored on FTP by meters, had following characteristics:
+Data, that was stored on FTP by meters, had following characteristics:

 - there are around 40 meters, each identified by its unique 18-digit number
-- each meter puts its measurements on ftp server as a csv file
+- meter measurements are stored on ftp server as a csv file
-- each file has about 50 lines
+- each file has about 50 readings (timestamp, meter number and values)
-- one line represent one reading (two values, timestamp and a meter number)
-- around 40 new files a day (can be more in future)
+- around 40 new files a day
 - that gives around 2k new readings every day

-Over a year, the data would grow to _2k x 365_, that is around _0.7M_ records each year.
+Over a year, the data would grow to _2k x 365_, that is around _0.7_ million records each year.
-That is not that much and a properly designed _PostgreSQL_ database should handle that amount of data without any performance problems for years.
+That is not that much and a properly designed _PostgreSQL_ database should handle that amount of data without performance problems for years.
 I wanted to store that data in a relational database, that would allow me to easily access it in other part of application, to present it as charts or tables.

 ### Database design upfront

 I decided, that the application will interact with database by ActiveRecord.
 I like ActiveRecord, because of its ease of use.
 However, when it comes to creating new ActiveRecord models, my approach may be different from other Rails developers.
-I've seen, that sometimes Rails developers jump into generating ActiveRecord models (using `rails generate model ...`) without really paying attention to how the resulting database will look like.

 I like to come up with a __database design upfront__ (in mind, on paper or in some tool) and after that, I start creating ActiveRecord models to satisfy the database design.
 In other words I design database at first, and then build an __ActiveRecord models layer on top of it__.